IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 ![alt text](osmBangkok_2.PNG)

 The generated folder is with the name of **"yyyy-mm-dd-hh-mm-ss"**.
-For more detail, you can go this link https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html.
+For more detail : https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html.

 Remove edges using netconvert
 =============================================================================